 For decades conditions of poverty persisted wherever the edge of white settlement touched the wilderness.
 In 1831, on the San Bernard river in Texas, Noah Smithwick dined with the family of Thomas B. Bell, all "dressed in buckskin," ranged on stools around a clapboard table in a "little pole-cabin," eating from wooden platters with cane forks and their butcher and pocket knives, and drinking milk from cups of "little wild cymlings, scraped and scoured until they looked as white and clean as earthenware."
 It was a way of life their family had carried from frontier to frontier.
 And yet, said Smithwick, "in the course of time the pole cabin gave place to a handsome brick house [and] their rude furnishings [to] the best the country had to offer."

-About nine years earlier and a few miles to the south five-year-old George Christian—at his father's camp on Reedy Creek of Holston—encountered Daniel Boone "dressed in deerskin collord black" as mourning for his son James, murdered by Indians in Powell Valley while driving cattle for what would have been the first white settlement in Kentucky.
+In 1773, five-year-old George Christian, at his father's camp on Reedy Creek of Holston, encountered Daniel Boone "dressed in deerskin collord black" as mourning for his son James, murdered by Indians in Powell Valley while driving cattle for what would have been the first white settlement in Kentucky.
 But Boone was a poor man.
 In 1771 he had returned destitute from a long hunt, robbed twice by Indians and in debt to investors for the cost of lead, powder, and traps.
 In 1773 he had sold all his land and was living in a cabin on David Gass' Clinch River farm.
 When George Christian saw him it isn't likely he had the means to dress as decently as when he appeared in 1781 at the Virginia Assembly in a "common jeans suit."
 Nevertheless, even in Richmond, Va.
 Boone couldn't resist wearing buckskin "leggins beded vary neately ... by the Indians."

 While many of Boone's neighbors bought osnaburg, striped cotton, Irish linen, hanks of silk, broadcloth, and buckram at Evan Shelby's store in the winter of '72-3, others as poor as he resorted to nettles and buckskin for clothing.
 The only purchase recorded for Boone that year was on January 26, 1773 when Shelby extended him enough credit for "17 1/2 lbs. loaf sugar [and] 2 quarts rum."